Login

 Repertoire Development Grants

-Repertoire Development Grants assist Professional Company Members and their partners in the development and production of new North American operas and music-theater works.
+Repertoire Development Grants support OPERA America Professional Company Members and their partners in meeting the special costs incurred for developing new North American opera and music-theater works.

-Repertoire Development Grants are supported by OPERA America’s Opera Fund, which was launched by the National Endowment for the Arts, with support from The Helen F. Whitaker Fund, Lee Day Gillespie, Lloyd and Mary Ann Gerlach, The Andrew W. Mellon Foundation, The William and Flora Hewlett Foundation, the John S. and James L. Knight Foundation, and The George Cedric Metcalf Charitable Foundation.
+Repertoire Development Grants are made possible through the generosity of OPERA America’s Opera Fund, which provides financial and technical support to Professional Company Members of OPERA America and their partners as part of a broader effort to enhance the quality, quantity, and enjoyment of opera and music theater.
+The Opera Fund was launched by the National Endowment for the Arts and is funded by The Helen F. Whitaker Fund; Lee Day Gillespie; Lloyd and Mary Ann Gerlach; The Mellon Foundation; The William and Flora Hewlett Foundation; and The John S. and James L. Knight Foundation.

 Grant Details

-Repertoire Development Grants are offered biennially with awards of up to $35,000 for single applicants or up to $65,000 for consortium applicants.
+Repertoire Development Grants are offered biennially with awards of up to $35,000 for sole applicants and up to $65,000 for consortium applicants.

-Eligibility: OPERA America’s Professional Company Members based in the United States may apply.
+Eligibility: OPERA America’s Professional Company Members based in the United States or Canada may apply.

 How to Apply